pramudya3/go-commerce/README.md

     go mod tidy
     ```

+3. Set up your database and update the configuration file with your database credentials.

+4. Run database migrations (assuming GORM AutoMigrate is configured).

-3. Start the server:
+5. Start the server:
     ```sh
-    go run ./app/main.go
+    go run main.go
-    ```

-4. Or you can start with Docker Compose:
-    ```sh
-    docker compose build && docker compose up
     ```

 ## API Endpoints